EnigmaCurry/d.rymcg.tech/homepage/README.md

 to create your own custom Homepage configuration, and this container can be configured to automatically pull from your fork, and to trigger an automatic rebuild/redeploy on git push via webhook.
 Your fork can be a public or private repository.
-(Tested on gitea and github).
+(Tested on forgejo and github).

 Homepage has support for loading information from the docker socket, but this has been turned off by default for security reasons, if you